smithy-lang/smithy-kotlin/docs/design/binary-streaming.md

-The `SdkByteReadChannel` interface is given below and represents an abstract channel to read bytes from, it's definition is subject to change:
+The `SdkByteReadChannel` interface is given below and represents an abstract channel to read bytes from:

 ```kotlin
 /**